Deciding whether to transfer law schools or to remain at the school where you’re currently matriculated can be difficult.

-- First, many of the strongest and most sustaining relationships between lawyers occur during their first year of law school and these relationships last throughout the law student's career.
-Students often comment on the loss of community and close friendships they made in their first year when they transfer to another law school.
+- Loss of Community and Close Friendships: The relationships you make during the first year of law school are often the strongest and can last throughout your career.
+Transfer students often comment on the loss of community and close friendships they made during their first year.

-- Third, many law school law reviews, journals, and moot court programs do not permit transfer students to be considered for membership on the law review and moot court teams until after a year at the new law school.
-This may preclude transferring law students from being considered for law review at all or for selection for the editorial board of the law review, or for selection to a moot court team.
+- Ineligibility for Law Reviews and Moot Court Programs: Often law reviews, journals, and moot court programs will not consider you for membership until you have completed your first year at the new school.
+This may preclude you from being considered for law review at all or from being selected for either the law review’s editorial board or the school’s moot court team.

-- Fourth, in many schools, course selection for the fall will already have been completed by the time the student's transfer application is accepted.
-As a result, there may be limited access to courses that are desired or perhaps needed as prerequisites for later advanced offerings.
+- Limited Course Selection: At many schools, course selection for the fall will already be complete by the time your transfer application is accepted.
+As a result, you may not have access to the courses you desire or need as prerequisites for later advanced offerings.

-- Fifth, many law schools do not include the transferring law student's grades earned at the prior law school in the class ranking and some do not permit transfer students to be eligible for GPA-based graduation honors such as Order of the Coif.
+- Altered Class Rank and Lack of Graduation Honors: Class ranking systems at many law schools will not include the grades you earned at your previous law school.
+At some schools, transfer students are ineligible for GPA-based graduation honors such as Order of the Coif.